bitwarden/help/_articles/importing/import-from-chrome.md

 3. Go to **Settings > Passwords**.This will open a page with all your **Saved Passwords** for Chrome.
 4. Then tap on the **more/three dots** to the top right.
 5. Select **Export Passwords**.You may be prompted to enter your device pin or biometric for authorization.
 6. You'll then be prompted to save your passwords.
-Select a safe and secure location.
+Select a safe and secure location and remember toc completely delete your export as soon as you are done importing it.

 ## Import your passwords into Bitwarden